A Guide to Common Law Relationships in British Columbia

 Impacts on Income Assistance

-If one partner gets social assistance, becoming common law can impact the amount and eligibility depending on the other’s income and assets.
+If one partner gets social assistance, becoming common law can impact the amount and eligibility, depending on the other’s income and assets.

 CPP Credits and Payment

 Canada Pension Plan contributions and credits are accounted for jointly.
-A surviving common-law spouse qualifies for the CPP death benefit after one year of cohabitation.
+A surviving common law spouse qualifies for the CPP death benefit after one year of cohabitation.

 Old Age Security

-Being common law can affect Old Age Security pension amounts and repayment requirements based on combined household income.
+Being on common law can affect Old Age Security pension amounts and repayment requirements based on combined household income.

 Other Benefits